Jean-Michel Muller

 Jean-Michel Muller (born 1961) is a French mathematician and computer scientist working in the field of computer arithmetic.

 He is known for his early work on online arithmetic, in particular the BKM algorithm, for his influential work on the correct rounding of elementary functions, in particular on the Table Maker's Dilemma, and for having authored two reference textbooks: Elementary Functions: algorithms and implementation (first edition in 1997) and the Handbook of Floating Point Arithmetic (first edition in 2010).

 Education and career

 Born in 1961, Jean-Michel Muller holds an engineering degree from ENSIMAG.
 He defended his PhD Methodologies for Calculating Elementary Functions in 1985 at the Institut National Polytechnique de Grenoble.
 He is currently a CNRS Research Director at LIP, the computer science laboratory at Ecole Normale Supérieure de Lyon.
 He was head of the LIP between 2001 and 2006.

 He obtained a CNRS Bronze Medal in 1990, the 2nd Seymour Cray France award in 1991, the CNRS Silver Medal in 2013 and the Prix La Recherche in 2013.
 He became an IEEE Fellow in 2017.
+He was awarded the Grand Prix Inria - Académie des sciences in 2025.